 I remember his 21st birthday vividly.
-I remember thinking my best friends were all starting to turn 21 and we were all adults now and we could goto bars and we could have great times and we would live forever and we would be best friends forever.
+I remember thinking my best friends were all starting to turn 21 and we were all adults now and we could goto bars and we would have great times and we would live forever and we would be best friends forever.
 I remember Chris smiling and laughing and joking a lot that night.
 And drinking of course.
 Chris smiled and laughed and joked a lot.
 He was one of the funniest guys I knew.
 I remember how much he loved his family even though he did pick on his little sister a lot, one of the sweetest girls we knew.
 Living right by the high school, I remember having lunch at his house a lot.
 I remember going there after school a lot.
 I remember how hard he tried in school.
 He was a good student.
 And he always gave back.
 I remember he mentored a young kid in junior high (or maybe sixth grade) with his schoolwork, years later when that young kid was older, he and I became friends too.
 His name was Justin.
 I remember how hard he played and how competitive he was in tennis.
-I remember when I watched “Can’t Buy Me Love” with Chris and our buddy Toby and how we loved the lead actress from the movie (Amanda Peterson) and when we wrote her a letter.
+I remember when I watched “Can’t Buy Me Love” with Chris and our buddy Toby and how we loved the lead actress from the movie (Amanda Peterson) and I remember afterwards when we wrote her a letter.
 (She could do way better than Ronnie.
-Who knew that he would turn into McDreamy?
-She never wrote us back.)
-I remember when Chris and I took French class together our junior and senior years in high school and how I would always tell him about the girl in class that I loved.
+Who knew then that he would turn into McDreamy?
+She never wrote us back.
+I still wonder why.)
+I remember driving around our little college town, rocking out to Metallica, AC/DC, Van Halen and Guns n Roses.
+I remember when Chris and I took French class together our junior and senior years in high school and how I would always tell him about the girl in that class that I loved.
 I remember that we triple dated for our senior prom.

 Even at such a young age, Chris taught me so much.
 More than anything he taught me how to be a good friend, and in some cases, a great friend.
 You see, Chris always showed up.
 He always made the effort to be a good friend.